itohio/hex-arch-template/frontend/README.md

-React/Vue/Etc frontend should go here
+React TypeScript frontend with Auth0 and GraphQL.